andrewiankidd/rcloneExplorer/README.md

 ##Usage
 1. Have a working rclone config on machine
-2. have rcloneExplorer.ini file in working directory, ini file contains remote name as shown in 'rclone config'
-3. have rclone.exe in working directory
+2. have rclone.exe in working directory
-4. run exe
+3. run rcloneExplorer.exe